 and fled midway through the session.

 man who Vega had implicated prior to his death was arrested and

-Elizabethtown.
+questioned in Elizabethtown.
 He claimed that Vega had shot the minister,

 Ringers Mills and Longwell were also behind the killing.

 Mills barely escaped a furious lynch crowd in

 as he alighted from a coach and was later arrested.
 Longwell

 fled in a buggy to Fort Union and safety just ahead of pursuers Clay